 On the MA Music Theatre at Central, we see performers as creators, and regularly produce new works with professional composers, writers, directors and choreographers.

 An established team of specialist lecturers and professional artists deliver classes and workshops.
 Our work is multidisciplinary: flexibility and sustainability are at its centre, and collaborative teamwork is the model.
 Research is embedded, reflecting the specific methodologies required by performers at a professional level.

-The course is intense and demanding across four extended terms, alongside enormous commitment from both staff and students.
+The course is conservatoire-based, intense and demanding across four extended terms, with demands of commitment from students.
 The well-being of the students is fundamental and regular attention to physical, mental and intellectual well-being is uniquely supported.

 This master’s level, conservatoire-style training provides the opportunity for music and theatre practitioners to develop performance techniques and creative skills and experience some of the diversity of music theatre forms.

 Term One provides acting, dance and movement classes, alongside individual singing lessons that continue throughout the year.
 Conditioning classes underpin health and well-being for performers.
-Performance workshops, actor-musicianship and choral ensemble work are activities designed to synthesise these skills and lead to a better understanding of professional demands.
+Performance workshops, actor-musicianship and choral ensemble work are activities designed to synthesise skills.

 Term Two concludes with an industry showcase.